menymp/DeviceNodeServer/deviceNodeServer/DeviceMainNodeServer/WSocketServerManager/readme.md

 - handles the request response from the React main UI for the websocket communication

-'handleOnMessage' class will create a connector interface between deviceManager process server and the current websocket server once a connection is established, the web UI will start sending the request commands in the following form
+'handleOnMessage' class will create a connector interface between DeviceManager process server and the current websocket server once a connection is established, the web UI will start sending the request commands in the following form
 ```
         cmd = {